 Register online and pay with a credit card.
 In order to receive the discount fee, the camp office must receive a COMPLETED form WITH PAYMENT on or before each tier price deadline.
 FIRST TIER PRICING DEADLINE- MARCH 15,2020 SECOND TIER PRICING DEADLINE- JUNE 7, 2020

 Once you have registered for camp, you will receive a confirmation e-mail.
+Be sure to check your junk box for this email if you don't find it in your inbox.

 For all on-site camps, fees are refundable with the exception of $25 if the camp office is notified of cancellation at least seven days before session starts.
 There will be no refund for off-site camps unless the vacated spot can be filled.